fourMembers/ai_postgraduate_project/README.md

 <img  src="https://i.imgur.com/tl74N1H.png" alt="Training input pipeline figure" title="Training input pipeline figure" >
 </p>

 This figure explains the flow of our training input pipeline.
-At first, we had the input image and its label, that were treated in the same way as numpy arrays.
-We divided these numpy arrays in different 3D volume patches of sizes 128x128x64, in this way we obtained small images and it was **easier to our model to learn**.
+At first, we have the input image and its label, that are treated in the same way as numpy arrays.
+We divide these numpy arrays in different 3D volume patches of sizes 128x128x64.

-This patches could include or not the pancreas and its tumor, so as we had the label we divided them into background patches and pancreas patches.
+This patches can include or not the pancreas and its tumor, so as we have the label during training, we divide them into background patches and pancreas patches.
 This type of problem, as we have mentioned before is highly imbalance.
-So once we had the division, we applied **data augmentation** to the pancreas patches in order to increase the number of them until obtain 1.5 background patches for each pancreas patch.
-In this way we will improve the problem related with the imbalanced data.
+So once we have the division, we apply **data augmentation** to the pancreas patches in order to increase the number of them until obtain 1.5 background patches for each pancreas patch.

 <p align="center">
 <img  src="https://i.imgur.com/sNDgHnh.png" alt="(Right) Image and label patch before transformations (Left) Image and label patch after transformations" title="(Right) Image and label patch before transformations (Left) Image and label patch after transformations" width = "300" >
 </p>

-Data augmentation has been made mild, in order to not disrupt the reality.
-Different techniques have been included as flips, elastic deformations, add noise and offset.
-Specially, elastic deformation was recommended in a lot of papers to increase the accuracy in this type of medical segmentation problems.
+Data augmentation has been made mild, in order to not apply too much noise to the model.
+Different techniques have been included such as flips, elastic deformations, add noise and offset.
+Specially, elastic deformation was recommended in a most of the papers we studied to increase the accuracy in this type of medical segmentation problems.

-Once we had the background patches selected and the pancreas patches augmented, we concatenated them and did shuffle... and finally they were ready to train.
+Once we have the background patches selected and the pancreas patches augmented, we concatenate and shuffle them.

  ##### Validation input pipeline
 <p align="center">
 <img  src="https://i.imgur.com/T1AF0Qz.png" alt="Validation input pipeline figure" title="Validation input pipeline figure" width="700">
 </p>

 This figure explains the flow of our validation input pipeline.
-At first, we had the input image (that was also treated as a numpy array).
-As in the training input pipeline we divided this numpy array in different 3D volume patches, but in this case the size was bigger, 256x256x64.
+At first, we have the input image (that was also treated as a numpy array).
+As in the training input pipeline we divide this numpy array in different 3D volume patches, but in this case the size is bigger, 256x256x64.

-Once we divided the numpy array in patches, our input pipeline is ready to start the prediction.

 #### Network
 Our model was based in the **U-Net network**.
-The U-Net is a convolutional network architecture for fast and precise segmentation of images, and highly recommended for cases of medical imaging.
-We did this U-Net from scratch using tensorflow/keras and it was modified in order to be able to work with 3D images.
+The U-Net is a convolutional network architecture for fast and precise segmentation of images.
+We developed an implementation of this U-Net architecture from scratch using tensorflow/keras but by using 3D Convolutional layers to be able to work with 3D images.

 <p align="center">
 <img  src="https://i.imgur.com/oDbdCuY.png" alt="U-Net for pancreas image segmentation" title="U-Net for pancreas image segmentation" width = "500" >